 From outsourcing to intelligence arbitrage

-Traditional outsourcing is based on moving work to lower-cost labor markets.
+Traditional outsourcing moves work to lower-cost labour markets.
 It works, but it scales linearly: more demand means more people, more handoffs, and more quality-control overhead.
+Margins are thin and quality ends up depending on whoever happens to pick up the work on the other end.

 The new model: intelligence arbitrage